Keeping the Faith on College Campuses

 “We know other chapters around the country are now modeling their recruitment and operations after us,” said Matt Litt, a UNL 2009 graduate and founder of the UNL chapter.

-"From the beginning of our discussion to expand our facilities at the Newman Center, the focus has always been to serve the students in such a way that they may encounter Christ and live their lives in union with him," said Father Matya in a March 28 statement.
-"To meet that goal, it became obvious early on that we needed a larger chapel to accommodate the many students who attend various liturgies at the Newman Center.
+“From the beginning of our discussion to expand our facilities at the Newman Center, the focus has always been to serve the students in such a way that they may encounter Christ and live their lives in union with him,” said Father Robert Matya, pastor and chaplain, in a March 28 statement.
+“To meet that goal, it became obvious early on that we needed a larger chapel to accommodate the many students who attend various liturgies at the Newman Center.
 And so it is with great excitement and joy that the time has come for us to begin construction of this chapel.
 I am grateful to almighty God and to all of our benefactors, who, through their encouragement and support, have brought us to this moment.
-I ask for your continued prayers, that, as we finalize the plans, we will not only build a chapel that will accommodate more students, but, more importantly, will foster their encounter with our Lord and Savior, Jesus Christ."
+I ask for your continued prayers, that, as we finalize the plans, we will not only build a chapel that will accommodate more students, but, more importantly, will foster their encounter with our Lord and Savior, Jesus Christ.”

 For campus ministers and dioceses, raising funds provides an enormous obstacle.
 For some, the Newman Student Housing Fund offers an option, as the private equity company builds, owns and operates the faith-based student housing when it is finished, leaving the formation of student life up to campus ministries.

 Others might follow the route taken by UNL’s Newman Center, which launched a $25-million capital campaign and has already raised $10.6 million from 1,700 donors, according to Jude Werner, the Newman Center’s director of development.
 Werner said the Diocese of Lincoln provided seed money to begin housing construction, which will be repaid in installments.
 Once the housing is complete, he said, the rent collection will allow the Newman Center to turn a profit that will go to maintain the site and fund future expansion.